Compositional Generalization Requires Linear, Orthogonal Representations in Vision Embedding Models: Setup: A framework for compositionality

 \begin{desideratum}[Transferability] For every $T\in\cT$, the trained readout $h_T = A(D_T)$ correctly classifies all possible combinations of the concept space: { } \end{desideratum} {Note that Transferability implies Divisibility.
 We state Divisibility explicitly because it highlights a capacity requirement: the embedding space must be able to represent all concept combinations.}

 Third, consider readouts learned from different valid supports $T\in\cT$.
 Divisibility and Transferability do not say anything about the behavior of the classification decisions.
-Intuitively: if an input depicts a ``cat'', retraining on another valid support should not flip the preference to ``dog'' or push the prediction toward near-indifference.
+Intuitively: if an input depicts a ``cat'', retraining on another valid support should not change the preference towards ``dog''.
 We refer to this as \emph{Stability}.

-\begin{desideratum}[Stability] For any $T,T'\in\cT$, any point $\bx \in \cX$, and any $i\in[k]$, the per-concept posteriors agree across supports: { } \end{desideratum}

-We view Stability as an idealization: once the training support is sufficiently informative, retraining on any other valid support should not change the model's per-concept predictions (and ideally its calibrated posteriors).
+\begin{desideratum}[Stability] For any $T,T'\in\cT$, any point $\bx \in \cX$, and any $i\in[k]$, the per-concept posteriors agree across supports: { } \end{desideratum} We view Stability as an idealization: once the training support is sufficiently informative, retraining on any other valid support should not change the model's per-concept predictions (and ideally its calibrated posteriors).
 In practice, this may only hold approximately; relaxing Stability to allow small distributional deviations across supports is a natural direction for future work.
 We discuss the role of Stability and what can fail without it in \Cref{sec:on-stability}.

 \textbf{Defining compositional generalization.} We now tie the ingredients into a single tuple $\Pi=(f,\mathcal H,A,\mathcal T)$, which we use as the object that specifies the entire compositional-generalization setup: the encoder, the readout class, the learning rule, and the family of valid training supports.
 We specify compositional generalization as a process of learning readouts that generalize over \emph{all} $T\in\cT$ and satisfy \Cref{des:axiom_of_divisibility,des:axiom_of_transferability,des:axiom_of_stability}.